openzipkin/openzipkin.github.io/pages/existing_instrumentations.md

 ---

 Tracing information is collected on each host using the instrumented libraries and sent to Zipkin.
-When the host makes a request to another service, it propagates a few tracing identifiers along with the request so we can later tie the data together into spans.
+When the host makes a request to another service, it passes a few tracing identifiers along with the request so we can later tie the data together into spans.